ditman/flutter-genui/packages/spikes/fcp_client/docs/Flutter_Composition_Protocol.md

 The data flow is a well-defined sequence:

 1. **Client Initialization:** The Flutter app initializes its widget registry and generates its `WidgetCatalog`.
-2. **Initial UI Request:** The client requests the initial UI from the server, including sending the `WidgetCatalog` to the server.
+2. **Initial UI Request:** The client requests the initial UI from the server.
+This request includes a reference to a pre-agreed catalog (by name and version) and any local, client-side additions to that catalog.
+3. **Server Response & Negotiation:** The server validates the catalog reference.
-3. **Server Response:** The server responds with a `DynamicUIPacket`.
+   - If the catalog is known, the server merges any additions and responds with a `DynamicUIPacket`.
+   - If the catalog reference is unknown, the server responds with an error, prompting the client to resend its request with the complete catalog definition.
 4. **Client-Side Rendering:** The client validates the packet against its catalog, then builds the Flutter widget tree by processing the layout and applying state bindings.
 5. **User Interaction:** A user interacts with a widget (e.g., taps a button).
 6. **Event Transmission:** The client constructs and sends a lightweight `EventPayload` to the server.
+This payload also includes the same catalog information as the initial request.
 7. **Server-Side Logic & Targeted Update:** The server processes the event and responds with a delta-only payload—either a `LayoutUpdate` to change the structure or a `StateUpdate` to change data.
 8. **Client-Side Patching:** The client applies the update, triggering targeted rebuilds of only the affected widgets.